 Wind makes waves in the grass around the rock Emily died on.
 The rock comes up so fast

-I wake with a start.
+I wake with a start, dazed, confused and not thinking straight.
 I hate dreams like that.
 Your heart is pumping so fast and full of adrenaline.
 Brilliant.
 I won’t get back to sleep for ages.

 I roll over to get out of bed.
 A thick silky duvet strokes my chest as I move.
 Nice.
 Don’t remember getting that.

-The streetlight throws enough of a glow through the curtains for me to see the door.
+Street light throws enough of a glow through curtains for me to see the door.
 Why is my body so heavy, so muscled?

 On the landing I can see two other doors.
 One has a little plaque attached.
 The sort people put on children’s rooms.
 It probably has a name on it.
 The other door must be the bathroom.